Who is at risk?

 In an effort to limit the size of payouts plaintiffs may receive, Florida does not award punitive damages, compensation intended to discourage bad conduct, in asbestos-related cases.
 Prior to the Asbestos and Silica Compensation Fairness Act, Florida imposed strict liability on all parties who were in the chain of distribution of a defective product.
 Under the current law, a Melbourne or Titusville defendant who sells, but does not manufacture, asbestos is may only be found to be liable if 1) the seller failed to use reasonable care and proximately caused harm to the plaintiff, 2) the product failed to comply with an express warranty ad caused the plaintiff’s injury, and 3) the seller engaged in intentional wrongdoing.

 Florida’s legislative actions indicate a clear objective to limit plaintiffs in recovering compensation for asbestos exposure.
-Therefore, it is imperative that individuals who believe they may have developed mesothelioma or any other asbestos-related illness contact a Melbourne mesothelioma attorney as soon as the first symptoms crop up.
-With the help of a an experienced personal injury lawyer, injured plaintiffs can better protect their and rights receive the compensation they deserve.
+Therefore, it is imperative that individuals who believe they may have developed mesothelioma or any other asbestos-related illness contact a Melbourne asbestos attorney as soon as the first symptoms crop up.
+With the help of a an experienced personal injury lawyer in Melbourne or Titusville, injured plaintiffs can better protect their rights and receive the compensation they deserve.